MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-how-to-settle-purchase-invoices-promptly.md

 ---
 # <a name="settle-purchase-invoices-promptly"></a>Settle Purchase Invoices Promptly

-If you need to pay the supplier by cash or cheque, you can post the payment when you post the invoice.
+If you need to pay the vendor by cash or cheque, you can post the payment when you post the invoice.

 > [!NOTE]
-> If you frequently pay purchase invoices in cash, by cheque or via bank transfer, it is a good idea to set up a specific payment method with a balancing account and enter this method in the **Payment Method** field on the supplier card.
+> If you frequently pay purchase invoices in cash, by cheque or via bank transfer, it is a good idea to set up a specific payment method with a balancing account and enter this method in the **Payment Method** field on the vendor card.
 The balancing account number is inserted automatically on the invoice header every time you create a new invoice.
 For more information, see [Defining Payment Methods](finance-payment-methods.md).

 ## <a name="to-settle-purchase-invoices-promptly"></a>To settle purchase invoices promptly